 WalletHub’s latest Credit Card Landscape Report.

-- 0% Financing For 9 Months (13.74% - 23.74% variable thereafter): Capital One is currently running a promotion whereby new cardholders will not be charged interest on either new purchases or transferred balances for 9 months.
+- 0% Financing For 9 Months (13.99% - 23.99% (V) thereafter): Capital One is currently running a promotion whereby new cardholders will not be charged interest on either new purchases or transferred balances for 9 months.
 That’s one reason to apply sooner rather than later if you wish to commingle your financing and everyday spending on a single card.

 - No Annual Fee: Rewards earnings must always be viewed within the context of a card’s annual fee.
 That’s not to say cards charging annual fees should be avoided indiscriminately, but rather that you need to make sure you get what you’re paying for.
 With Quicksilver, you’re essentially playing with the house’s money in that you stand to reap lucrative rewards without spending any more than you would otherwise.
 This helps to level the playing field between Quicksilver and cards that may have higher overall earning rates but come at a cost.

 Potential For A Very High Interest Rate: The rate at which you will accrue interest on revolving balances once Quicksilver’s introductory term concludes is a product of your credit standing and disposable income at the time you apply for the card.
-The strongest applicants will receive a 13.74% regular APR, while everyone else will be stuck accruing finance charges at either a 18.74% or 23.74% clip.
+The strongest applicants will receive the lower ranges of the regular APR, while everyone else will be stuck accruing finance charges at an APR from the higher end of the range.

 Not only does this broad range of possibilities make it hard to anticipate future financing costs, but all three APR options are actually above the average charged by credit cards for both good and excellent credit.
 As a result, this clearly isn’t the card for people who routinely carry a balance from month to month.